 This course explores how to balance marketing and control objectives, plan the business, select and train employees, and establish and maintain control systems.
-In-depth material on responsible alcohol service and range of beverage products is included.
+As well as an in-depth look at a range of beverage products including beers, wine varieties, spirits, specialty coffees, and teas.
+Proper beverage presentation, food pairing, and extensive coverage of responsible alcohol service will be taught.

-Lecture: 3 hours per week Prerequisite: HOSP-210
+Lecture: 3 hours per week Recommended: HOSP-100